ABbiodiversity/ClimateData/README.md

 - Acquire data from a source that also have climate projections to support any future climate change work.

 ## Acknowledgements
-We would like to acknowledge AdaptWest for providing the climate data used in this analysis
+We would like to acknowledge AdaptWest and Daymet for providing the climate data used in this analysis.

 ## Suggested citation

 Alberta Biodiversity Monitoring Institute.
 2023.
 Exploring adoption of new AdaptWest climate data into the species habitat models.
 Alberta Biodiversity Monitoring Institute, Alberta, Canada. (https://abbiodiversity.github.io/ClimateData/)

 AdaptWest Project.
 2022.
 Gridded current and projected climate data for North America at 1km resolution, generated using the ClimateNA v7.30 software (T. Wang et al., 2022).
 Available at adaptwest.databasin.org.

+Thornton, M.M., R. Shrestha, Y. Wei, P.E.
+Thornton, S-C. Kao, and B.E.
+Wilson.
+2022.
+Daymet: Annual Climate Summaries on a 1-km Grid for North America, Version 4 R1.
+ORNL DAAC, Oak Ridge, Tennessee, USA. https://doi.org/10.3334/ORNLDAAC/2130

 ## Contact